 You may also like these other Asian-Inspired recipes:

-- 1 inch of fresh ginger (thin sliced)
+- 1 inch of fresh ginger (thinly sliced)

 - 2 cloves of garlic (minced)